meeech/node-shopify/README.md

 module, which may be installed via npm.
 To run the tests make sure that the npm dependencies are installed by running `npm install` from the project directory.

+You will need to create env.js.
+Use env.sample.js as your template for that.

+Some tests, like Application Charge, need the Token from an app, and also needs the callback server to be operational.
+There is a simple testing-server.js you can spin up.

 Before running unit tests:

     npm install mocha -g